njayp/ophis/README.md

 ## Command Factory Pattern

-Provide ophis with a command factory for flexible cmd creation and execution:
+Provide ophis with a command factory for flexible command creation and execution:

 ```go
 type CommandFactory interface {